tanisha495/odooHackathon/README.md

-# Skill Swap Platform - Retro Edition
+# SkillXchange - Retro Edition

-![Skill Swap Platform]

 A retro-themed skill exchange platform where users can trade their expertise with others in a nostalgic CRT interface.